mildsunrise/ptproxy/README.md

 If ptproxy encounters an error when proxying the request, and the response hasn't yet been sent, a synthetic response will be generated with `Server: ptproxy client` or `Server: ptproxy server` (depending on where the error originated) containing the error message as body.

-Status code will usually be 503 (if tunnel is not established at that time) or 502 (if request proxying was attempted but failed for some other reason, or origin response was rejected), but can be 400 or other 4xx in case the request was rejected because of invalid or unsupported data in the request.
+Status code will usually be 503 (if tunnel is not established at that time) or 502 (if request proxying was attempted but failed for some other reason, or origin response was rejected), but can be 400 or other 4xx in case the request was rejected because of invalid or unsupported data in the request (see above).

 If the response head has already been sent (which can happen when the errors occurs while streaming the response body), the error will be logged and the HTTP/1.1 socket will be closed early to propagate the error condition.